solusio/solus-cloud-images/README.md

 This repository will help you do so.
 It contains a number of scripts and configs to help you build custom `cloud-init` compatible QEMU/KVM OS images.

+## 1. Checking prerequisites

+Firstly, check if the management server meets the following requirements:

+- Enabled nested virtulization
+- Installed `qemu-kvm` package
+- Free RAM: minimum 2048 MB (by default)
+- Free HDD space: minimum 10 GB

-## 1. Installing Packer
+## 2. Installing Packer

-Firstly, you need to install HashiCorp Packer.
+Then you need to install Packer by HashiCorp.

 1. Access the management server command line via SSH.
 2. Download Packer: